vieuxtemps/windows-accent-layers/README.md

 </p>

 # Accent Layers
 This tool is based on the concept of using a hotkey to activate a layer, then inputting a single character to generate an accented or special character.
-This is one of the methods for quickly typing such characters on macOS (see [[1]](https://support.apple.com/en-is/guide/mac-help/mh27474/mac) and [[2]](https://www.reed.edu/it/help/diacritics.html) for more information).
+This is one of the methods for quickly typing such characters on macOS (see [[1]](https://support.apple.com/en-is/guide/mac-help/mh27474/mac)[[2]](https://www.reed.edu/it/help/diacritics.html) for more information).

 For instance, to produce `é` on macOS, you would press `Option+e`, followed by `e`.
 To achieve the same with windows-accent-layers, you would press `Alt+e`, followed by `e`.
 Such definitions are completely customizable and easy to edit.
 A layer for acute accents (with `Alt+e` activation) can be defined as follows:
 ```